 Dr. Deborah McCauley co-founded Veterinary Initiative for Endangered Wildlife (VIEW) in 2012 with Dr. Gretchen Kaufrman to address this specific need and solve the missing piece to conservation - wildlife health.
 VIEW is the only conservation nonprofit organization focused solely on the urgent need to proactively address health threats as part of a comprehensive strategy for protecting endangered wildlife populations around the world.

-We believe that HEALTH is the missing piece of the global conservation strategy.
-Tremendous efforts have been made to protect critical habitat and reduce wildlife trade and poaching.
+We at VIEW believe that wildlife health is the missing piece of the global conservation strategy.
+Tremendous efforts have been made to protect critical habitats and reduce wildlife trade and poaching.
 If we don’t also make sure that the species we are protecting are healthy, then these efforts will not succeed.

-Simple awareness of this issue is not enough, we need to understand the origins and implications of disease.
+Simple awareness is not enough, we need to understand the origins and implications of disease.
 Infectious and transmissible disease must be identified, treated, and prevented.
 Failure to do so may cause untold, yet preventable, harm to wildlife populations, domestic animals, and humans.

-VIEW conducts work-shops and training for local wildlife veterinarians and managers to equip them with the skills needed to carry out wildlife health programs in disease surveillance, safe capture techniques, and advanced technology.
+VIEW conducts workshops and training for local wildlife veterinarians, managers and students to equip them with the skills needed to carry out wildlife health programs in disease surveillance, safe capture techniques, and advanced technology.

-VIEW helps to create and maintain local field facilities (laboratory, wildlife hospital, and digital health surveillance system) so that disease investigation and wildlife care are possible, maintained and easily applied by local stakeholders.
+VIEW helps to create local field facilities (laboratory, wildlife hospital, and digital health surveillance system) so that disease investigation and wildlife care are possible, maintained and easily applied by local stakeholders.

-VIEW partners with local stakeholders to empower them to target their investigation to better understand and respond to wildlife health risks for endangered wildlife population recovery.
+VIEW partners with local stakeholders to empower them to target their investigation to better understand and respond to wildlife health risks for endangered wildlife population recovery and publish their findings.